 Shares may be represented by proxy at the meeting by completing and returning the proxy card or voting by telephone or by internet.
 If a quorum is present, the affirmative vote of a majority of the shares entitled to vote which are present in person or represented by proxy at the 2017 Annual Meeting is required to elect Directors, to approve the Company's executive compensation, to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for fiscal 2017, to approve the stockholder proposals and to act on any other matters properly brought before the meeting.
 Because of the nature of the vote on the frequency of advisory votes on executive compensation, there is no standard for determining which frequency has been "adopted" by the stockholders.
 Shares represented by proxies which are marked or voted "withhold authority" with respect to the election of any one or more nominees for election as Directors, proxies which are marked or voted "abstain" on the proposal to approve the Company's executive compensation, the proposal to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for fiscal 2017, or on the stockholder proposals, and proxies which are marked or voted to deny discretionary authority on other matters will be counted for the purpose of determining the number of shares represented by proxy at the meeting.
-Such proxies will thus have the same effect as if the shares represented thereby were voted against such nominee or nominees, against the proposal to approve the Company's executive compensation, against the proposal to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for fiscal 2017, against the stockholder proposals and against such other matters, respectively.
+Such proxies will thus have the same effect as if the shares represented thereby were voted against such nominee or nominees, against the proposal to approve the Company's executive compensation for fiscal 2017, against the stockholder proposals and against such other matters, respectively.
 Proxies marked or voted "abstain" on the proposal regarding the frequency of advisory votes on executive compensation will not be counted as a vote for any of the three options, and the Board of Directors shall determine the impact of such votes.